meetuparchive/swarm-icons/README.md

 normal and "small" icon variants.
 We use this information hierarchy to support different shapes based on platform or variant.

+#### SVG conventions
+- Icons should be filled with #000000 at 100% opacity
+- Icons should be compound paths - these are easier to create in Adobe Illustrator
+- The icon path should not contain a stroke
+- If it's not an icon (e.g.: Meetup script logotype), send it directly to the engineer

 **Sketch file structure**
 ```
 <file.sketch>